What Is My Dads Cousin To Me?

 Calculate cousin relationships using a family tree or family diagram.
 However, many helpful cousin calculators are available online, which can be of great help.

 Family relationships can be tricky, especially when you throw in “cousin.”
-And how do you even know if your cousin is a first or second cousin?
+And how do you even know if your cousin is first or second?
 It can get confusing fast.
 But don’t worry—we’ve got your back.
-Here are a few tips and tricks to help you figure out just how to describe your cousin and their relationship with other members of your family.
+Here are a few tips and tricks to help you figure out how to describe your cousin and their relationship with other family members.

 Let’s start with some definitions: